-- Complying with the law and conducting business with integrity;
+- complying with the law and conducting business with integrity;

-- Avoiding conflicts of interest;
+- avoiding conflicts of interest;

-- Use of corporate property including electronic devices;
+- use of corporate property including electronic devices;

-- Confidentiality; and
+- confidentiality; and

-- Accuracy of records and report.
+- accuracy of records and report.

-The full text of the Code is filed on SEDAR at www.sedar.com and is posted on our website at www.sierrawireless.com.
+The full text of the Code is filed on SEDAR at sedar.com and is posted on our website at sierrawireless.com/ company/investor-information/board-of-directors-and-governance/.